 Preheat the oven to 400 degrees F. Line a large, rimmed baking sheet with unbleached parchment paper.

-Put the optional flaxseeds in a high-performance blending appliance and process into fine flour.
+Put the flaxseeds in a high-performance blending appliance and process into fine flour.
 Put the flaxseed flour into a large bowl.
 Add the oats and stir to combine.

 4